ahmadjamalkta/inet-showcases/general/pcaprecording/doc/index.rst

 on the same level in the hierarchy as the PCAP recorder module.
 The default value for the :par:`moduleNamePatterns` parameter is ``wlan[*] eth[*] ppp[*] ext[*]``, so it records the most commonly present L2 interfaces.
-The :par:`dumpProtocols` parameter is a filter, and selects which protocols to include in the capture.
+The :par:`dumpProtocols` parameter is a filter and selects which protocols to include in the capture.
 It matches packets which are of the specified protocol type at the level of capture, but not the protocol type of encapsulated packets.
-The parameter takes protocol names registered in INET (see `/inet/scr/inet/common/Protocol.cc <https://github.com/inet-framework/inet/blob/master/src/inet/common/Protocol.cc>`__) The parameter's default value is ``"ethernetmac ppp ieee80211mac"``.
+The parameter takes protocol names registered in INET (see `/inet/src/inet/common/Protocol.cc <https://github.com/inet-framework/inet/blob/master/src/inet/common/Protocol.cc>`__) The parameter's default value is ``"ethernetmac ppp ieee80211mac"``.

-By default the PCAP recorder module records L2 frames, but setting the ``moduleNamePatterns`` to ``ipv4``, for example, lets one record L3 frames (note that the parameter's value is lowercase, because it refers to the actual ``ipv4`` module in the host, not the module type.)
+By default the PCAP recorder module records L2 frames, but setting the ``moduleNamePatterns`` to ``ipv4``, for example, lets one record L3 frames (note that the parameter's value is lowercase because it refers to the actual ``ipv4`` module in the host, not the module type.)
 In order to record IP frames, the :par:`pcapNetwork` parameter also needs to be set to the proper link layer header type (101 - raw IP), and the